-This Memorial Day, take a moment and think about the freedom you enjoy and why many Americans commemorate it with a day off.
+This Veteran's Day, take a moment and think about the freedom you enjoy and why many Americans commemorate it with a day off.
 The brave men and women of the United States military deserve our thanks, as they continue to serve and protect our country.

 Thankfully, some of the major automakers have taken steps to celebrate active-duty and retired servicemen with some special incentives.
 These deals are usually stackable with other current incentives, and can really help you save a bundle on your next new car purchase.